 Aside from making a tasty soup, miso (on its own) is so rich in flavor and health benefits—plus is incredibly versatile and easy to use—that it's well-worth adding the ingredient into other parts of your diet, pronto.
 Ahead we're diving into the benefits of miso, and tons of ways to use it (aside from making soup).

-The word miso translates to "fermented beans" in Japanese.
-Makes sense, because it’s made from fermented soybeans and grains, which can then be used in everything from veggie dishes, marinades, dressings, glazes, and, yes, soups.
+The word miso translates to "fermented beans" in Japanese, which is what miso is made from: fermented soybeans and grains, which can then be used in everything from veggie dishes, marinades, dressings, glazes, and, yes, soups.
 Miso reportedly originated from China and was introduced to Japan over 1,300 years ago.